douglasgreen/news/2025/02/13/en.md

 During a press conference, Bondi emphasized that the lawsuit is part of a broader initiative to ensure states comply with federal immigration laws.
 She stated that New York's actions are unacceptable and that the Justice Department is committed to taking necessary steps to protect American citizens.
 Bondi's announcement follows a similar legal action against Illinois, highlighting the administration's focus on challenging sanctuary policies across the country.

 New York officials, including Governor Kathy Hochul and Attorney General Letitia James, have defended the state's laws, asserting that they protect the rights of all residents and enhance public safety.
 They argue that the Green Light law helps reduce the number of uninsured drivers and ensures that all drivers are tested and licensed.
 Despite the lawsuit, New York leaders remain firm in their stance, vowing to defend their laws and continue supporting their communities.

+## News Publishers Sue AI Firm Cohere Over Copyright Violations

+In a significant legal battle, major news publishers, including Condé Nast, The Guardian, and The Atlantic, have filed a lawsuit against Cohere, a prominent AI company.
+The publishers accuse Cohere of engaging in widespread unauthorized use of their content to develop and operate its generative AI systems.
+This lawsuit highlights the growing tension between traditional media companies and AI firms over the use of copyrighted material.

+The lawsuit claims that Cohere's actions amount to massive and systematic copyright infringement, as well as trademark infringement.
+The publishers have provided a detailed list of thousands of articles that they allege Cohere has used without permission.
+They are seeking a permanent injunction to stop Cohere from using their content and are also demanding damages for what they describe as extensive and willful infringement.

+This case underscores the challenges faced by news organizations in protecting their intellectual property in the digital age.
+As AI technologies continue to evolve, the balance between innovation and respecting copyright laws remains a contentious issue.
+The outcome of this lawsuit could have significant implications for how AI companies use and access content from publishers in the future.